 It comes with large-sized multiple tanks, heavy compound transducers, and separate generators that produce high wattage.

-The tanks in these large ultrasonic cleaners are massive to accommodate a range of large-sized items.
+The dip and strip tanks in these large ultrasonic cleaners are massive to accommodate a range of large-sized items.

-Made up of high-quality stainless-steel material most of these devices can be used for continuous operation for hours.
+Made up of high-quality stainless-steel material most of these commercial paint stripping equipment can be used for continuous operation for hours.

 Factors You Need to Consider Before Buying A Sonic Cleaning System

-Choosing the right ultrasonic cleaner device for paint and rust removal, so that you can get your job done without any problem.
+Choosing the right ultrasonic cleaner device for paint and rust removal is crucial, so that you can get your job done without any problem.

 When buying you should essentially know about the features of the machine; you are opting for before you buy one for cleaning.